 Let us now turn our attention to the volume process.
 Recall that conditionally on the perimeter process $(P_{n})_{n\geq0}$ the volume process is obtained by summing the volume of Boltzmann maps each time the perimeter produces a negative jump.
-Using \eqref{eq:bounddeltaperi} we can stochastically bound from above the volume process $(V_{n})_{n \geq 0}$ by a process $(\tilde{V}_{n})_{ n\geq 0}$ with independent increments of law

-Using Proposition \ref{prop:volume} and \eqref{eq:defnu} one easily sees that the tail of these increments satisfy $ \mathbb{P}( \Delta \tilde{V}_{i}>x) \leq C x^{- \frac{a-1}{a-1/2}}$ and so by the above result we deduce that For the lower bound we use the fact that $V_{n}$ dominates its largest jump until time $n$.
-Since the process $P_{n}$ makes negative jumps of order $n^{1/(a-1)}$ until time $n$, the largest jump of $(V)$ until time $n$ is at least of order $n^{(a-1/2)/(a-1)}$.
+Let us bound the tail of $\Delta V_{n}$: for $x >0$ we have for some constant $c>0$ that may vary from line to line.
+Using the uniform control over the tail of $\Delta V_{n}$ we can stochastically bound from above the volume process $(V_{n})_{n \geq 0}$ by a process $(\tilde{V}_{n})_{ n\geq 0}$ with independent positive increments with a tail of order $ \mathbb{P}( \Delta \tilde{V}_{n}>x) \sim c x^{- \frac{a-1}{a-1/2}}$.
+And so by \eqref{eq:loglog} we deduce that For the lower bound we use the fact that $V_{n}$ dominates any of its jump until time $n$.
+Since the process $P_{n}$ makes negative jumps of order $n^{1/(a-1)}$ until time $n$, the process $(V)$ makes jumps of order $n^{(a-1/2)/(a-1)}$ until time $n$.
 We leave it to the reader to turn this heuristic into an almost sure lower bound. \endproof